Fast algorithms for classical specifications of stabiliser states and Clifford gates: Complexity analyses

-This is exponentially faster than the $N^2$ steps required to construct the stabiliser group via the brute force algorithm.
+\textbf{Verifying \Sone:} \\ Our algorithm is the composition of Algorithm \ref{s1tos2} and Algorithm \ref{s2tos1}, followed by a consistency check between the original and reconsituted state vectors, and thus requires time $O(N)$.
 Note that to verify a vector, one must look at every element at least once, giving an $\Omega(N)$ lower bound.\\

-\textbf{(S3) $\to$ (S1).} First, we run Algorithm 2 to move to (S2) form.
-Letting $k$ be the dimension of the affine space, we then must iterate through the affine space evaluating the quadratic form.
-Computing the vector given the coefficients of the basis takes time $O(nk)$ (there are at worst $k$ basis vectors of length $n$) and evaluating the coefficient takes time $O(k^2)$.
-Thus producing the vector amplitudes takes time $O(2^k nk)$, which is $O(N \log^2 N)$ in the worst case.

-By comparison, the standard method of converting a check matrix to a vector of amplitudes requires summing over all $N^2$ Pauli gates in the stabiliser group to construct a rank-1 projector and then fnding its $+1$-eigenvector.
-This requires roughly $\sim N^3$ steps.